jbenasuli/Walmart-Sales-Forcasting/README.md

 ## Business and Data Understanding

+### Reflect in notebook

+Business Understanding: Notebook clearly explains the project’s value for helping a specific stakeholder solve a real-world problem.

+- Introduction explains the real-world problem the project aims to solve
+- Introduction identifies stakeholders who could use the project and how they would use it
+- Conclusion summarizes implications of the project for the real-world problem and stakeholders

+Data Understanding: Notebook clearly describes the source and properties of the data to show how useful the data are for solving the problem of interest.

+- Describe the data sources and explain why the data are suitable for the project
+- Present the size of the dataset and descriptive statistics for all features used in the analysis
+- Justify the inclusion of features based on their properties and relevance for the project
+- Identify any limitations of the data that have implications for the project

+Evaluation: Notebook shows how well a final model solves the real-world problem.

+- Justifies choice of metrics using context of the real-world problem and consequences of errors
+- Identifies one final model based on performance on the chosen metrics with validation data
+- Evaluates the performance of the final model using holdout test data
+- Discusses implications of the final model evaluation for solving the real-world problem

 ### Stakeholders & Business Problem

 - Many NHL teams are still resistant to using advanced analytics despite the quality and quantity of game data greatly improving in recent years